 A resume is like the first knock on a company’s door that if you want to get answered, should be loud, clear, and inviting.
 Never misinterpret your resume as a mere piece of paper carrying your career info.
 Or think that it’s the personal interview that requires all the hard work.
 No, no, no, and a hundredth time no.

 In such a hush-hush job market, where surly worthy job opportunities are far less compared to the number of able candidates, a resume can’t be taken for granted.
-As on the basis of it, the hiring manager decides whether to call you for an interview or not.
+As based on it, the hiring manager decides whether to call you for an interview or not.

-So, if you want your resume to land on HR manager’s list of suitable candidates, pay attention to what goes in your resume.
+So, if you want your resume to land on the HR manager’s list of suitable candidates, pay attention to what goes in your resume.

-We studied a number of resumes, talked to recruiters, and even the industry experts on the subject.
+We studied several resumes, talked to recruiters, and even the industry experts on the subject.
 All efforts just to understand and search the factors that increase a resume’s hireability factors.

 Here, presenting you the essence of our study in eight points, which we feel if followed by a job seeker, will improve his/her resume’s hireability quotient by approx 160%.

 Go forward, read, understand, and update your resume, for your career growth and development!

 1. Different Resume for Different Recruiters

 The heading in itself is self-explanatory, i.e. a job seeker should avoid the practice of sending the same resume to prospective companies out with vacancies.